Immediate Action Needed!!

 First, the federal government must fix the failed current regulatory scheme which has proven unable to protect the self-regulated electric grid.
 The Federal Energy Regulatory Commission (FERC) either does not have the power – or the will – to force the industry to protect the grid and intervention is required.
 Congress can fix the regulatory scheme through legislation.
 The President has issued Executive Order 13865 which implements some of the recommendations of the Congressional EMP Commission.
 (See the Chairman’s Report of the Congressional EMP Commission for more details.)
+Also, the NDAA for FY2020 codifies some of these provisions.
 But it is going to take a lot of work to make sure the federal agencies fulfill their obligations and the order still does not fix the failed regulatory system – only Congress can do that.

 Second, we need to prepare our communities for catastrophic disasters by building a culture of preparedness in the United States.
 We need Congress to reintroduce and pass the bipartisan H.Res 762 from the 112th Congress (“Expressing the sense of the House of Representatives regarding community-based civil defense and power generation”).
 This resolution would send a message to the 35,000 towns and cities across the United States that we need to build a culture of preparedness.
 This resolution: